okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/java/challengeintegrationsteps.md

 ### 5: Check Authenticator Status

-When the user selects the Google Authenticator factor, call the `selectAuthenticator()` method, to tell Okta which factor is being used.
+When the user selects Google Authenticator, update Okta with the chosen factor by calling the `selectAuthenticator()` method.

 When in Challenge Flow, a call is made to `idxClient.SelectChallengeAuthenticatorAsync`, using its `selectAuthenticatorOptions` parameter to pass in the Google Authenticator factor ID.